 It is a personal mission of mine to help change people’s views of mental health and finally remove the stigma for good.

-If I don’t have a disorder that literally affects my physiology, then why do I have panic attacks when just hanging out with friends or family?
+If I don’t have a real disorder that literally affects my physiology, then why do I have panic attacks (sweating, not breathing, crying, heart racing, body numb, body on fire, stomach-churning) when I’m only hanging out with friends or family?
 That makes no sense.
 That is a fault in my mind, not me being “out of control of my life or too emotional.”
 Simple.

 A big part of changing worldviews is education.
 I don’t blame the older generation for not knowing much about mental health because they were never educated about it.
 Heck, I wouldn’t have been educated about it unless I’d fallen ill myself or chose to study Psychology.